Finding Clarity and Inner Stillness through Meditation

 - Centered – I felt more connected with my core and inner being.

-- Health – which is the only proven “side effect” of mediation.
+- Health – the only proven “side-effect” of meditation.

 - Awareness and Creativity – People tend to be more alert to their environment and become more conscious and aware.
 Not to mention, you become more pleasant around other people.